brichwin/pb-mathcat-node-wrapper/README.md

 # pb-mathcat-node-wrapper

-A Node.js wrapper for the [MathCAT](https://github.com/NSoiffer/MathCAT) library, designed for converting MathML to peech text.
+A Node.js wrapper for the [MathCAT](https://github.com/NSoiffer/MathCAT) library, designed for converting MathML to speech text.
 Built specifically for Pressbooks math microservices.

 ## Overview